JCSnap/JCSnap/README.md

 ### Hi there 👋

 I am Justin Cheah and I am currently a Computer Science and Business Administration undergraduate from the National University of Singapore.
-I am interesting in new emerging technologies, specifically the application of generative AI in software development!
+I am interested in new emerging technologies, specifically the application of generative AI in software development!

 My hobbies include:
 🤔 Philosophy